top of page

 ANNOUNCED November 2007

-This phone was my first touchscreen, but that's the extent of anything good I have to say about it.
-The phone this model was based on (enV) is much cooler than this.
-This is such a strange follow-up to a successful and creative phone.
-It's also an unfortunate example that demonstrates how, even when phone companies made attempts to reinvent and reference their beloved designs, they still managed to flop.
-None of what's actually appreciated about the first phone seems to be taken to the next.
-Only the the general shape is maintained and they'll say it's the latest version of a phone that doesn't resemble the original in the slightest.
-Phone companies struggle with being able to come up with anything new and we romanticize this era, but it's clear they were scrambling.
-Some of these models are absurd and I'm okay with letting sleeping dogs lie.
+This phone was my first touchscreen, but that’s the extent of anything good I have to say about it.
+The Voyager was supposed to be an updated touchscreen-version of the LG enV, but fell short majorly on coolness, resulting in a strange follow-up to a successful and creative phone.
+It’s also an unfortunate example that demonstrates how, even when phone companies made attempts during the 00s to reinvent and reference their beloved designs, they still managed to flop.
+None of what’s actually appreciated about the first phone seems to be taken to the next.
+Only the general shape is maintained to market it as the latest version of a phone that shares no other resemblance to.
+Western phone companies have long struggled with being able to come up with designs as exciting as the models we remember most.
+We romanticize this era, but it’s clear to me that they were scrambling.
+Some of these models are absurd, and (especially as we get to these later designers), I’m okay with letting sleeping dogs lie.
 I think any attempts that they’d release to revisit this era would just be bad interpretations of a time we should have moved on from.

 9. LG Venus VX8800